xiaoliang2012/minecraft-terminal/README.md

 Usage:
    --no-conf, -nc           Do not use the configuration file.
    --no-cred, -ns           Do not use the credentials file.
+   --no-plugins, -np        Do not load plugins specified in plugins file.
    --set-conf-path, -scp    Set the config folder path --get-conf-path, -gcp    Get the config folder path --gen-conf, -gc          Generate configuration files